 - Human growth hormone (supports skin’s elasticity and muscle)

 The decrease or change in these hormones is a main factor in the intrinsic aging process and will all play a part in the visible aging of the skin.

-Peri-menopause is when the estrogen slowly starts to decline.
+Peri-menopause is when estrogen slowly starts to decline.
 Estrogen is very involved in the normal function of the skin.
-It directly affects the function of key cells in the skin, like the fibroblasts (produces collagen and elastin), keratinocytes (closely involved in skin protection) and melanocytes (involved in evenness of skin color, etc.).
+It directly affects the function of key cells in the skin like the fibroblasts (produces collagen and elastin), keratinocytes (closely involved in skin protection) and melanocytes (involved in evenness of skin color, etc.).
 It also helps regulate hair follicle function (hair production) as well as sebaceous gland activity (producing skin oils).
-While the hormonal changes are gradual, many will notice an increase in lines around the eyes, between the eyebrows, on the forehead and around the mouth…
+While the hormones affect the skin gradually during your 40s, you’ll notice the quality of the skin is changing significantly.

 In the last one to two years of peri-menopause (age 48-49), the decline in estrogen accelerates.
 At this stage, many women experience menopausal symptoms.

 Expert tips for getting your skin to look more radiant, firm and smoother in your 40s